SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Retrieves users the given user is following.
 - **Claude Desktop Example**:
   ```
   Who is user ID 123456789 following?
 Limit to 50 users.
+Use my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return a list of up to 50 users.